Harshitha-meela/Hybrid-Network-Topology-Scilab/README.md

-# Hybrid-Network-Topology-Scilab
+# Hybrid Network Topology using Scilab

-Hybrid topology using Bus, Star and Ring in Scilab (NARVAL)
+This repository contains the Scilab implementation of a hybrid network topology using Bus, Star, and Ring topologies with the NARVAL toolbox.

+## Contents
+- Experiment8_HybridTopology.sce — Scilab code for hybrid topology
+- Node and edge analysis
+- Scenario-based network design (University Campus)

+## Tools Used
+- Scilab
+- NARVAL Toolbox